- Optimizely X Full Stack

 The application will handle a high volume of events.

 Specific approaches to implementation will vary depending on how many of these conditions apply to your application.

-As an example, consider an event ticketing application.
+For example, consider an event ticketing application.
 The application includes a module called

-Many Full Stack users work with implementations that include a lot of integrations and external requests, and are concerned that adding Full Stack tracking may contribute to a network bottleneck.
+Many Full Stack users work with implementations that include a lot of integrations and external requests and are concerned that adding Full Stack tracking may contribute to a network bottleneck.

 Some Full Stack SDKs implement an asynchronous dispatcher to prevent requests from blocking each other or forming a bottleneck.
 It is also possible to use an events pipeline, along which you would send events at a later date to avoid slowing down your site for visitors.